Blog

 There is no single “average” car accident settlement in Florida because every case involves a unique set of injuries, circumstances, and insurance coverage.
 That said, data from 2025 and 2026 settlement analyses provides useful benchmarks for understanding the average car accident settlement Florida residents can expect.

 For minor injuries like soft tissue damage and whiplash, settlements in Florida generally range from $5,000 to $25,000.
 Moderate injuries, including herniated discs, broken bones, and concussions, typically settle between $25,000 and $100,000.
-Severe or catastrophic injuries, such as traumatic brain injuries and spinal cord damage, can result in settlements of $100,000 to well over $1,000,000.
+Severe or catastrophic injuries, such as brain injury settlements in Florida and spinal cord damage, can result in settlements of $100,000 to well over $1,000,000.

 One industry analysis placed the average car accident settlement in Florida at approximately $77,000, which is about 153% above the national average of roughly $30,000.
 However, this figure blends everything from fender-benders to life-altering crashes, so it should be used as a general reference point rather than a prediction for any individual case.